Rich Little: 1980s

 In 1981, Little appeared in a comedy LP called The First Family Rides Again, which was the fourth and final of the First Family comedy LPs originally created by Bob Booker David Arvedon, and Earle Doud.
 Little starred along with Melanie Chartoff, Michael Richards, Shelley Hack, Jenilee Harrison, Earle Doud, and Vaughn Meader, making light of U.S. President Ronald Reagan's first few months in the White House.

+Little hosted a syndicated revival of the human interest show, You Asked For It from 1981 to 1982.
+Little also appeared in dramatic and comedy series including Fantasy Island, CHiPs, Police Woman, MacGyver, Murder, She Wrote, The Love Boat, The Nanny, and Santa Barbara.
+He also appeared in the movies Dirty Tricks (1981), and Happy Hour (1987) and performed voice work in Better Off Dead (1985).

 Another HBO special followed in 1983 with Rich Little's Robin Hood, including portrayals of Groucho Marx as Robin Hood, Humphrey Bogart as Prince John, John Wayne as Little John, Carol Channing as Maid Marion, Laurel and Hardy as Sheriffs of Nottingham, George Burns as Alan-a-Dale, and various other characters.

+In June 1984, Little returned to Canada to perform at the nationally televised farewell gala honouring Prime Minister Pierre Trudeau at the Liberal Party's leadership convention in Ottawa.
+The gala, held on June 14, featured entertainers including Paul Anka, Maureen Forrester and Little, and preceded Trudeau's farewell address as Liberal leader.

-Outside of any comedic context, Little's talent for impersonation has been used in movies when an actor's dialogue was impaired by poor health.
-When David Niven proved too ill for his voice to be used in his appearances in Trail of the Pink Panther (1982) and Curse of the Pink Panther (1983), Little provided the overdub as an imitation of Niven's voice.
-He performed similar duties to dub an imitation of James Cagney's stroke-impaired voice in the 1984 TV movie Terrible Joe Moran and in the 1991 TV special Christmas at the Movies by providing an uncredited dub for actor/dancer Gene Kelly, who had lost his voice.
+Outside a comedic context, Little was also employed as a voice double when actors were unable to complete dialogue because of illness.
+He imitated David Niven for the actor's appearances in Trail of the Pink Panther (1982) and Curse of the Pink Panther (1983), provided the voice of James Cagney in the television film Terrible Joe Moran (1984) after Cagney had suffered a stroke, and supplied an uncredited voice dub for Gene Kelly in the 1991 television special Christmas at the Movies after Kelly had lost his voice.

 He also lent his voice to the narration of three specials that were the forerunners for the animated series The Raccoons: The Christmas Raccoons (1980), The Raccoons on Ice (1981), and The Raccoons and the Lost Star (1983).
 His brother, Fred Little, voiced the character Cedric Sneer.

 In 1987, during the We the People 200: The Constitutional Gala television special, Little personified various historical figures, including Franklin D. Roosevelt, Edward R. Murrow, John F. Kennedy, Martin Luther King Jr., and Robert F. Kennedy.
 Little's performance was described as eclectic, impersonating Henry Fonda as Abraham Lincoln and doing Winston Churchill giving a rousing speech.
 That same year, he provided the voice of Crispy, the mascot of Post's Crispy Critters cereal.